Electromagnetic fields (EMF) safety

-The Electromagnetic Fields (EMF) Standard applies to EMF at the University that presents a significant risk to health and safety.
+The Electromagnetic Fields (EMF) Standard applies to EMF that presents a significant risk to health and safety.
 It applies to:

-The standard and its implementation at Essex will be periodically audited as part of the University's health and safety management system.
-Other University health and safety standards that may apply:
+The standard and its implementation at Essex will be periodically audited as part of our health and safety management system.
+Other health and safety standards that may apply:

 There are two main consequences from EMF exposure: indirect and direct effects.
 Indirect effects include uncontrolled attraction of ferromagnetic metals, interference with active or passive medical devices, electric shocks and sparks that trigger fires or explosions.
 Direct effects include sensory and health effects experienced by the person who is in the field.
 Sensory effects are caused by a stimulation of the central or peripheral nervous systems resulting in nausea, vertigo, metallic taste in the mouth and flashes to the eyes.
 Health effects are thermal stress in body tissue, tingling and muscle contractions and heart arrhythmia.